-Due to current product development and projects going on with 48 Days, Dan will not be accepting any more guest posts for 2017.
-If you want to get priority consideration for 2018, be sure to check out the 48 Days Eagles Community48 Days Eagles
+Due to current product development and projects going on with 48 Days, Dan will not be accepting any more guest posts for 2019.
+If you want to get priority consideration for 2020, be sure to check out the 48 Days Eagles Community

 I have been writing content in many forms for several years.
 In creating a lot of my own content I have not had a practice of accepting guest posts in my newsletters or blogs.
 But as I continue to study effective blogging myself, I’ve decided to explore periodic guest posts.
 Also, swaying my thinking is the fact that I’ve had so many invitations to write content in other places – and that has helped increase my marketing exposure dramatically.
 I don’t want any part of my business to be one-sided.
 Thus, if I have benefited from exposure in other places it makes sense for me to give the same opportunity to others here.

 So yes, I will be accepting guest posts.
 I plan to use one per week – probably on Thursday.

 Below you will find all the details about the process.